Unitarian Universalism: Great Britain

 Influenced by the Socinian doctrine of the Polish Brethren, the Unitarian minister Samuel Clarke (1675–1729) revised the Book of Common Prayer, removing the Trinitarian Nicene Creed and references to Jesus as God.
 Theophilus Lindsey also revised the Book of Common Prayer to allow a more tolerant, free Unitarian interpretation.
 Neither cleric was charged under the Blasphemy Act 1697 that made it an "offense for any person, educated in or having made profession of the Christian religion, by writing, preaching, teaching or advised speaking, to deny the Holy Trinity".
 The Act of Toleration (1689) gave relief to English Dissenters, but excluded Unitarians.
 The efforts of Clarke and Lindsey met with substantial criticism from the more conservative clergy and laity of the Church of England.
 In response, in 1774, Lindsey applied for registration of the Essex House as a "Dissenting place of worship" with the assistance of barrister John Lee.
-On the Sunday following the registration—April 17, 1774—the first true Unitarian congregation discreetly convened in the provisional Essex Street Chapel.
+On the Sunday following the registration—April 17, 1774—the first congregation of the modern Unitarian denomination discreetly convened in the provisional Essex Street Chapel.
 In attendance were Lee, Joseph Priestley and the agent of the Massachusetts Colony, Benjamin Franklin.
 Priestley also founded a reform congregation, but, after his home was burned down in the Priestley Riots, fled with his wife to America, where he became a leading figure in the founding of the church on American soil.

 Once laity and clergy relaxed their vehement opposition to the Doctrine of the Trinity Act 1813, which finally allowed for protections of dissenting religions, the British and Foreign Unitarian Association was founded in 1825.
 It has its headquarters in Essex Hall, successor to Lindsey's Essex House.
 Two that have been significant in national life are the Cross Street Chapel in Manchester and, Newington Green Unitarian Church in north London.
 Unitarian congregations in Britain meet under the auspices of the General Assembly of Unitarian and Free Christian Churches.
 There are 170 communities of Unitarians across Britain.
 The Chief Officer of the British Unitarians was Liz Slade as of 2024.